i-m-siddhant/LEARN_GIT/readme.md

-github pat - 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
 git - open source vcs
 github - hosting service (if we want our code online) (Github is by Microsoft)

-~ git --version --> to check the version of git installed
+# git --version --> to check the version of git installed

-~ Configuration
+# Configuration

--> Checking the current configuration with the commands
+*Checking the current configuration with the commands*

-    1) git config user.name
+    git config user.name
-    2) git config user.email
+    git config user.email

--> Setting the configuration commands
+*Setting the configuration commands*

-    1) git config --global user.name "user"
+    git config --global user.name "user"
-    2) git config --global user.email "email"
+    git config --global user.email "email"

-Repository - The main place we track changes and manage our files that are using git is called a Repository.
+# Repository - The main place we track changes and manage our files that are using git is called a Repository.

-How can we create a git repository?
+# How can we create a git repository?

+**

--> git init
+    git init
-    This command initializes a Git Repository on your local machine You only need to run this command once per project -> git status
+    This command initializes a Git Repository on your local machine You only need to run this command once per project git status
     This command will report back the status of your git repository

-Public repositories
+# Public repositories

     We can easily clone public repositories into our local witht the git clone command and then the HTTPS url for the repo.
 But it is not possible with other private repositories!!!
+**

     git clone https.//github.com/account/repo.git
-Private repositories
+# Private repositories
     We need to generate the token from the site
+**

     git clone https.//<enter token here>@github.com/account/repo.git

 Day 2
- --> git add, git commit, git push, git pull, git status, git log, git diff
+# git add, git commit, git push, git pull, git status, git log, git diff

-BASIC GIT USAGE FOR SOLO DEVELOPER
+# BASIC GIT USAGE FOR SOLO DEVELOPER

+    **

     git clone or git init

     working directory - work in local
     repository - work in github.com